After-Hatch-Year (AHY): Designation given to a bird known to be in at least its second calendar year of life, but

 Incubation: The process by which animals that lay external eggs keep those eggs at the proper temperature for

 embryonic development.
-In most birds incubation is done by sitting on the eggs.
+In most birds incubation is done by covering the eggs with an adult's brood patch so the

 Infanticide: The killing of a young member or members of one’s species; sometimes done to obtain the nest of